 In fact, Kentucky's captive count and premium volume have fallen.
 As recently as 2014, Kentucky had 119 active captives, generating close to $120 million in premium volume.

-By the end of 2020, though, the number of Kentucky-licensed captives had fallen to just 45.
-While premium volume for 2020 is not yet available, in 2019 premium volume had slipped to about $107 million.
+By the end of 2020, though, the number of Kentucky-licensed captives had fallen to just 45, while premium volume slipped to about $55.8 million.

 State officials say a good portion of the fall in licensed captives can be attributed to declines in energy, steel, and manufacturing companies doing business in the state, while some captives moved to other domiciles.

 In addition, some of that reduction was due to a one-time situation in which a captive manager left the state and took its business elsewhere, said Stuart Ferguson, managing director of the Underwriters Group Inc. in Louisville and chairman of the Kentucky Captive Association.

 But that decline has eased during the last couple of years.
 For example, the state's captive count dropped by 11 in both 2020 and 2019.
 That's sharply less compared to 2014 and 2015 when Kentucky lost 31 captives.

 In fact, experts say Kentucky has many attractive qualities as a captive domicile, which could lead to more growth ahead.

 "Kentucky has the capacity to grow.
 The captive law is a very good one and the state captive regulatory staff is comprised of talented and very experienced individuals," said Chaz Lavelle, a partner with the law firm Dentons Bingham Greenebaum L.L.P. in Louisville.

 "We have high-quality regulation, with regulators easily accessible," Mr. Ferguson said.